Funerary art in Puritan New England: Death's head

 The death's head is the earliest and most frequently occurring motif in colonial-era American headstones.
 The head is usually winged and decorated with imagery such as hourglasses, bones and coffins.
 Though seemingly frightening to modern viewers, skulls were then less about dread than acknowledging death as an everyday fact of human life.
-In the Puritans' belief system, death was when flesh passed away to make way for renewal in the afterlife.
+In the Puritans' belief system, death was the moment when the flesh passed away to make way for renewal in the afterlife.
 The skulls reflect Puritan funeral rituals in total, including their approach to elegies, funerals rites and sermons.
 Commonly, the horses carrying the remains of the deceased to the graveyard were draped with robes containing painted coffins and death's heads.
 Burial usually took place three to eight days after death, with the headstone erected up to eight months later.